Harishanan/Sushi-Website/Readme.md

 # 🍣 Sushi Website

-A simple and responsive Sushi-themed landing page built to get hands-on practice with **HTML**, **CSS**, and basic **JavaScript** concepts.
+A simple Sushi-themed landing page built to get hands-on practice with **HTML**, **CSS**, and basic **JavaScript** concepts.
 This project also explores integration with external libraries and deployment workflows.

 ## 🚀 Live Demo